-- 1. Applications will be accepted continuously.
+1. Applications will be accepted continuously.
 The following must be submitted prior to application review and underwriting: property tax bill; proof of insurance or commitment to obtain such on property; verification of mortgage (if applicable); and proof of income.
 The following will be acceptable as proof of income: social security or pension award letters, last two pay stubs, W-2 form for the previous year, or income tax returns.
 Mortgage verification forms will be used.
-Employment verification forms will be used at the discretion of the Coordinator. - 2.
-The number of applicants which meet eligibility guidelines will be referred to the Program Inspector for completion of a preliminary inspection.
+Employment verification forms will be used at the discretion of the Coordinator.

+- 2. The number of applicants which meet eligibility guidelines will be referred to the Program Inspector for completion of a preliminary inspection.
 This will occur during the times in which the program has sufficient funds to handle the stream of applicants coming in.
 Preliminary inspections will not be completed for "backlogged" applicants.
 The purpose of the preliminary inspection is to determine whether the rehabilitation is economically feasible and to determine the health and safety violations which will end in the prioritization of applications.
 Preliminary inspections will be made in writing and will include the estimated cost. - 3.
 The Coordinator will perform general prioritization of applications for the purpose of presentation to the review board.
-Priorities are covered in Section III, "Selection".

-- 4. Excess housing demand will be partially addressed by the prioritization discussed in #3, above.
+Priorities are covered in Section III, "Selection". - 4.
+Excess housing demand will be partially addressed by the prioritization discussed in #3, above.
 In addition, applicants deemed to have greater repayment ability will be referred to the State Special Loans Programs.
 Consideration will be given in developing programs which will expend the CDBG funds in a timely manner, but yet maximize the number of families served.
 A prioritized waiting list will be developed so that as more funds become available, families will be reviewed in priority order.
 All Special Loans Programs cases will be handled using regular SLP procedures - 5.
 Cost Benefit Determination: According to Maryland State policies, if the cost to rehabilitate the house is 50% greater than the assessed value as determined by the State Department of Assessments and Tax (SDAT), then CDBG funding cannot be utilized for repairs.
 Costs for lead abatement are not included in this computation.
 The State will consider exception requests if there are health and safety issues. - 6.
 Underwriting will be performed prior to presentation to the Housing Review Board.
 The Coordinator will utilize the State Special Loans Program underwriting form. - a.
 Applicants who expend more than 31% of their income for housing expenses will be deemed unable to repay a loan (housing expense/gross monthly income). - b.
 Total recurring debt obligations should not exceed 43% (monthly housing expense plus long term debt/gross monthly income). - c.
 The amount available for repayment: gross monthly income X 43% and long-term debt and housing expenses is subtracted with a 10% optional allowance of unusual household expenses.
 The remainder is the monthly affordable amount. - i.
-If the amount is <\$100 a deferred loan is acceptable - ii.
+If the amount is $\leq 100 a$ deferred loan is acceptable - ii.
 If the amount is >\$100 a deferred payment can be recommended with supporting documentation for consideration of an exception. - 7.
 The Coordinator will prepare recommendations for action by the Review Board and will provide this material to the Board in advance of the meeting at which action is being requested.
-In order to receive a conditional grant, the applicant must meet one of the following criteria: have income below 80% of the AREA median; be 62 years of age or older; or is spending more than 30% of his gross income on housing, exclusive of utilities.
+In order to receive a conditional grant, the applicant must meet the criteria of having income below 80% of the AREA median;